crux/enttec-dmx-usb-pro-tools/README.markdown

-# enttec-dmx-usb-pro-server
+# ENTTEX DMX USB PRO Tools

 The ENTTEC DMX USB PRO is a cost efficient device to control DMX from the convinience of your USB port.
-This _enttec-dmx-usb-pro-server_ gem is a collection of tools to control the ENTTECT device from the command line.
+The __enttec-dmx-usb-pro-tools__ gem is a collection of tools to control the device from the command line.
 It also includes unix server script to hook up your dmx pro with a [GOM][1] (_not yet released_) server model.

 ## credits